BrickSchema/brick-website/webpages/consortium.md

 The consortium is committed to ensuring the Brick specification is not encumbered with proprietary intellectual property.

 The [rules of the consortium][1] are available for review, as is a [membership form][2].
+We hosted a virtual open house in 2021, and the [video and slides are available.](/blog/brick-consortium-virtual-kickoff)

 ## The organization of the Brick Consortium.